-You or your authorized representative may appeal any adverse determination by a Plan Administrator (Anthem or Delta Dental).
+You or your authorized representative may appeal any adverse determination by a Plan Administrator.
 An adverse determination is one that denies, reduces, or terminates a covered benefit.
 You may also appeal adverse decisions involving a determination that the requested service is Experimental or Investigational.